AquaticInformatics/tabular-field-data-plugin/README.md

 This will be much more convienient for quick changes, since you will not require direct access to the app server's file system.

+### FieldVisitHotFolderService

+The Tabular plugin can be consumed by the [Field Visit Hot Folder Service](https://github.com/AquaticInformatics/aquarius-field-data-framework/tree/master/src/FieldVisitHotFolderService#field-visit-hot-folder-service), which executes plugins outside of AQTS, and only uploads new visit data parsed from the files.

+When executed from the FieldVisitHotFolderService, the Tabular plugin will look for configuration files in the `%ProgramData%\Aquatic Informatics\AQUARIUS Server\Configuration\TabularCSV` folder of the computer running the the FieldVisitHotFolderService.

 ## Do I need to restart the AQTS server when I make a configuration change?

 Nope!

-The parser configurations are reloaded, either from disk (in 2020.1-or-older) or from global settings (in 2020.2-or-newer), each time a CSV file is uploaded to Springboard for field visit parsing.
+Each time a new CSV file is parsed (because it was uploaded to Springboard or it was detected by the FieldVisitHotFolderService), all the configuration files will be reloaded.

-This design choice will aloow you to quickly make changes and try again, without disrupting your entire organization's workflow.
+This design choice will allow you to quickly make changes, save the updated configuration, and try again, without disrupting your entire organization's workflow.